Officials Introduction

 Welcome, officials, to the Walker Recreation Department youth soccer program!

 Many of the officials come from the soccer program itself, and go from being players to officials.
-As a player, one could count on their coaches and the officials to teach and regulate the game for you.
-As an official, one can no longer rely on others to guide you; instead, you must now become the guide.
-This requires that you learn the soccer program and the rules of the game in great detail.
+As a player, you could rely on your coaches and the officials to guide you.
+As an official, you’re in charge.
+Now you must now become the guide.
+This requires that you learn the soccer program and the rules of the game from a very different perspective.
+You must have the self-confidence to take the lead.
 That’s what this online training section is all about!

 While the most important topics are highlighted in the officials guide, you actually might benefit from scrolling through the official’s slideshow first.
 It’s the quickest, most visual way to cover all the topics you’ll need to know and understand.
 From there, you can browse whatever topic most interests you to learn in greater detail.